nicercode/nicercode.github.io/source/guides/functions/index.md

 ## Concluding thoughts

 This material written for coders with limited experience.
-Program design bigger topic than could be covered in a whole course, and we haven't even begun to scratch the surface here.
+Program design is a bigger topic than could be covered in a whole course, and we haven't even begun to scratch the surface here.
 Using functions is just one tool in ensuring that your code will be easy for you to read in future, but it is an essential tool.